ravikanagpal/Gender_Bias_Coref_CMPUT_622/README.md

 ### Output

-The output is stored in csv files corresponding to each model and can be found in the [output](output/) directory.
+The output of the run done on gold_BUG dataset is stored in csv files corresponding to each model and can be found in the [output](output/) directory.

 ---